jhpce-jhu/jhpce_mkdocs/docs/files/acl.md

 ## **Access Control Entry (ACE)**

-An ACE, or Access Control Entry, is a single control statement, indicating the access of a specific entity (usually a user or group).
+An ***ACE***, or ***Access Control Entry***, is a single control statement, indicating the access of a specific entity (usually a user or group).
 Thus, an Access Control List (ACL) is a list of ACEs.
 We here discuss some simple and common options for an ACE, but for a full description see the nfs4_acl(5) man page.
 A [later section](#ace-flags-explained) of this page gives the meaning for each of the single characters that are combined in ACEs to create cryptic strings like "rwaDxtTcCy"

 We will begin with the structure of an ACE: